Rangers vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- Yu Darvish (7-7) will take to the mound for the Padres and make his 19th start of the season.
+- The Padres will send Blake Snell (7-8) to the mound for his 22nd start this season.

+- He has started 21 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 11 of them.

+- Snell has pitched five or more innings in 12 straight games and will look to extend that streak.

 |Opponent